kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

      * If you get SSL errors this typically means your SSL certificate is still propogating wait a bit and try again

        * SSL propogation could take up to 10 minutes

+     * If you are not asked to login and you get a 404 error that means IAP is still being configured

+       * Keep retrying for up to 10 minutes

 1. After logging in if you get an error **Error: redirect_uri_mismatch** this means the OAuth authorized redirect URIs does not include your domain